matrax123/BOT-DMALL/README.md

 ## Features

 -   `ping`: Displays the API latency and the bot's latency.
 -   `stats`: Shows the bot's statistics, such as the number of servers and users.
 -   `dm`: Allows administrators to send a direct message to all users of the bot.

 ## Prerequisites

-- Node.js (version 18 or later recommended)
+-   Node.js (version 18 or higher recommended)
-- `discord.js` (version 14 or later)
+-   `discord.js` (version 14)

 ## Installation